 As a parent, you may feel disappointed or angry with your child after learning he or she has been shoplifting.
-There may be legal ramifications as well in the event that the business chose to involve the police.
-In Michigan, young adults and minors are frequently charged with retail fraud or “shoplifting.”
-Children under 17, are considered juvenile offenders and find themselves in juvenile court.
-People who are 17 and older are tried as adults and are held to a higher standard.
-For this reason alone, it makes sense to hire an experienced attorney who has positive relationships with the judges and prosecutors.
+There may be legal ramifications as well if the business chose to involve the police.
+In Michigan, young adults and minors commit retail fraud or “shoplifting” for a variety of reasons.
+Children under 17 are considered juvenile offenders and find themselves in juvenile court.
+Young adults, who are 17 and older, are tried as adults.
+For this reason alone, it makes sense to hire an experienced attorney who has positive relationships with the judges and prosecutors, and is respected for providing zealous, effective representation.
 A respected and successful attorney is in the best position to get a favorable outcome.

 Could my child be detained?

-If your teenager has no prior record, the odds are that your child will be sentenced to jail are low.
-A brief detention at a police station or local lockup is common.
-If he or she has any prior contacts with the law, the judge may decide to set a bond.
-In the case of juvenile offenders, the emphasis is on rehabilitation and sentences tend to be less punitive in nature.
-Most people are not aware, however, that a juvenile criminal record remains public until the person’s 31st birthday.
-If a bond is set, money may have to be deposited with the jail to secure your child’s release from custody.
+If your teenager has no prior record, it is unlikely that the judge will sentence your child to jail, but it does happen and these charges should not be taken lightly.
+A brief detention at a police station or local lockup is common; however, a police officer can issue an Appearance Ticket.
+An Appearance Ticket advises a defendant that charges will be filed at a later time and that he or she should contact the court, usually within 10 or 14 days.
+If the defendant has any prior contacts with the law, a judge may decide to set a bond requiring a cash deposit with the court clerk or jail.
+In juvenile cases, the emphasis is on rehabilitation, and sentences tend to be less punitive.
+Most people are not aware, however, that a juvenile criminal record remains public record and can be discovered by potential employers or colleges.
+If the judge sets a bond, money may have to be deposited with the jail to secure your child’s release from custody or you might have to hire a bonds person.
 A successful criminal defense lawyer gives an accused the best possible chance of getting a personal bond.
 A personal bond does not require that any money exchanged with the court.

 What are my child’s rights in court?